Church Live & Usual Timetable

 - Saturday (vigil) Mass will be at 6:00pm and

 - Sunday Masses will be at 8:30am, 10:00am, 11:45am, 3:00pm and 6:00pm.

 - Monday - Friday - 10:15am - 12:15pm

 During the week Monday - Friday all Masses are at 9:30am and 12:30pm Masses.

-Please note Adoration of the Blessed Sacrament and Novena to Our Lady of Perpetual Succour are still SUSPENDED for now until further notice.
+Novena to Our Lady of Perpetual Succour is still SUSPENDED for now until further notice.

 The Government encourages us to stay at home if necessary.
 While the church is still open for public Masses you are most welcome to attend, but if you have any symptoms mild or otherwise do not leave your home.
 We hope you understand this temporary decision, but it is for the good of all and for a speedier resolution.

 Can we take this special opportunity to thank our stewards who continue to enable us to keep our church open with their dedicated service.

 We are delighted to see some of our parishioners attending Holy Mass once again.
 Although there is still no obligation to attend Mass, those who come must comply with the following mandatory requirements: